ryanbrandt/portfolio/README.md

 # Portfolio

-My portfolio application client that consumes from a RESTful backend I built so I could perform CRUD operations on my site's information on the fly.
+My portfolio page.

+Has a hidden admin dashboard that lets me update stuff with my REST API.

 ### Tech